music-practice-tools/music-practice-tools/README.md

 ### Notes

-This is basically a static site using nunjucks templates with a little client-side javascript added behviours to provide interactive widgets.
-11ty supports a range of templates and provides a few light utilites and abstractions.
+This is basically a static site using nunjucks templates with a little client-side javascript added for behaviours to provide interactive widgets.
 This project is based on the 11ty blog example which supports tags.

-Template short codes are used for the custom interactive widgets.
-These provide a very clean authoring experience but does mean some widget code is server side and some client side.
+Template shortcodes are used for the custom interactive widgets.
+These provide a clean authoring experience but does mean some widget code is server side and some client side.
 In general the source code under `src` is:

 - Page templates in `pages`
 - 11ty config in `_11ty\*`